floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/04-extraction.typ

 Control dependencies are dependencies between software components that are related to the flow of control of the software system (e.g. interleaving method calls).
 Data dependencies relate to the flow of data between software components (e.g. passing parameters).
 MOSAIK extracts structural coupling information using static analysis of the source code /* TODO: reference */.
-As MOSAIK is intended to collect information from monolithic applications written in the Ruby programming language, the static analysis is limited to the information that is embedded in the source code.
+As MOSAIK is intended to collect information from monolith applications written in the Ruby programming language, the static analysis is limited to the information that is embedded in the source code.
 Ruby is a dynamic language, which means that only incomplete type information can be extracted using static analysis.
 In particular, some techniques like meta-programming and dynamic class loading may affect the accuracy of the extracted information.

-Our solution analyzes the source code of the monolithic application using the `parser` library#footnote[#link("https://github.com/whitequark/parser")[https://github.com/whitequark/parser]].
+Our solution analyzes the source code of the monolith application using the `parser` library#footnote[#link("https://github.com/whitequark/parser")[https://github.com/whitequark/parser]].
 The library is written in Ruby and can be used to parse Ruby source code files and extract the #acr("AST") of the source code.
-Iterating over the #acr("AST") of the monolithic application, MOSAIK extracts the references between classes.
+Iterating over the #acr("AST") of the monolith application, MOSAIK extracts the references between classes.

-Using this information, a call graph is constructed that represents the structural coupling of the monolithic application.
-For each class in the monolithic application $c_i in M_C$, a vertex is created in the call graph.
+Using this information, a call graph is constructed that represents the structural coupling of the monolith application.
+For each class in the monolith application $c_i in M_C$, a vertex is created in the call graph.
 References between classes are represented as directed edges between the vertices.

 A directed edge is created for each reference between two classes $c_i, c_j$.